- The priority seating area is located inside near the front door. These seats are reserved for seniors and people with disabilities.

 - not fundamentally alter the existing service that is provided

-When feasible, a request for accommodation to SKT's service should be made in advance before SKT is expected to provide the service.
+When feasible, a request for accommodation to Cherriots service should be made in advance before Cherriots is expected to provide the service.
 For more information regarding reasonable accommodations and to see examples of acceptable reasonable accommodations, see the Department of Transportation’s Final Rule on the topic.

 To request an accommodation fill out the request for accommodation form, and email or mail it to: